ACTC Mission, 2016

 In a time when many question the value of liberal education, ACTC unflinchingly supports individual and institutional efforts to provide a core text, liberal arts education.

 - An Annual Conference of over 150 institutions and 275 participants, with panels and speakers about curriculum, pedagogy, uses and interpretations of core texts, and development, maintenance and support of core text, liberal arts programs.
-Attending institutions come from North America, South America, the Far East and Europe;
+Attending institutions come from North America, Latin America, Asia, and Europe;

 - Annual Selected Proceedings, peer-reviewed;

-- Grants open to ACTC institutions, developed through ACTC’s Liberal Arts Institute at Concordia University—Irvine; grants help to encourage faculty development, curriculum, pedagogy, web-bibliographies, and assessment based in core text, liberal arts education;
+- Grants open to ACTC institutions, developed through ACTC’s Liberal Arts Institute at the University of Dallas; grants help to encourage faculty development, curriculum, pedagogy, web-bibliographies, and assessment based in core text, liberal arts education;

 - Participation in ACTC’s special-topic conferences, e.g., our “Intersection of Religious and Secular Cores in Undergraduate Liberal Education” conference at Rhodes College in the fall of 2014, or our earlier “Trends in the Liberal Arts Core: Cooperative Integration Between the Humanities and Sciences,” as well as cooperative conferences with other core curriculum associations and institutions;